Jcct100/react-context-sample/README.md

   }
 }

-# 3) In the component you want to pass the value to, write the providers and inside write a function to pass in the value to be displayed.
+# 3) In the component you want to pass the value to, wrap around with the providers and inside write a function to pass in the value to be displayed.

 E.g.